XRPLF/xrpl-dev-portal/content/tx_format.md

     "engine_result_message": "The transaction was applied.
 Only final in a validated ledger."
 ```

 __*Note:*__ A successful result at this stage does not indicate that the transaction has completely succeeded; only that it was successfully applied to the provisional version of the ledger kept by the local server.
+See [Finality of Results](#finality-of-results) for details.

 ## Looking up Transaction Results ##